Skip to main content

 I was very sorry to hear of the passing of Elain Harwood (1958-2023).

-Her death prompted me to return to Space, Hope and Brutalism: English Architecture, 1945-1975 (2015), a book that’s been very valuable throughout my research.
+Her death prompted me to return to Space, Hope and Brutalism: English Architecture, 1945-1975 (2015), an extremely valuable book throughout my research.

 I first borrowed the book from the Clifford Whitworth Library during the COVID-19 lockdown.
-My immediate concern at the time was how I would transport it home in my bike pannier.
-As Jonathan Meades once remarked, “It’s not a coffee table book, it’s a coffee table.”
-Despite its size, it quickly became a mainstay and one of several precarious, Jenga-like piles of books that accumulated around the living room.
-I returned to Harwood’s study repeatedly to explore higher education architecture and to understand the architectural relationships; a period she characterises as one of optimism and endeavour.
+My immediate concern at the time was how I would get it home in my bike pannier.
+As Jonathan Meades remarked, “It’s not a coffee table book, it’s a coffee table!”
+Despite the scale, the book quickly became a mainstay and one of several precarious, Jenga-like piles of books that accumulated around the living room.
+I returned to Harwood’s study repeatedly to explore higher education architecture and to understand relationships; a period she characterised as one of optimism and endeavour.
 More often than not, this led me down wider research paths, frequently accompanied by moments of pause prompted by the book’s striking photographic documentation.

-In a recent obituary published in The Guardian, Alan Powers observed that Harwood’s work was written with a non-specialist audience in mind.
-At a time when architectural writing increasingly favoured theoretical complexity, books like this are accessible and grounded.
+In Harwood’s obituary, Alan Powers observed her work often written with non-specialist audiences in mind.
+At a time when architectural writing increasing favours theoretical complexity, books like this are really accessible and grounded.
 Having spent the past eighteen months working through academic literature, I recognise the value of scholarship that communicates clearly without sacrificing depth.
-Whether or not such work sits comfortably within more traditional academic frameworks, it continues to play an important role in shaping contemporary understandings of past architecture.
+Whether or not such work sits comfortably within more traditional academic frameworks, books like this are vital in helping wider contemporary understanding of modernist architecture.

 Festival of Britain 1951 Conference, Twentieth Century Society, Sheffield, 2021.
 Image: Authors own.